MirkMart/Lab_CompGeno/2024/00_Bash/README.md

-git rm <file> #remove any file automatically adding this change to the staging area git mv <file> #mv any file automatically adding this change to the staging area git status #display the current state of the git repository
+git rm <file> #remove any file automatically adding this change to the staging area git mv <file> #mv any file automatically adding this change to the staging area git status #display the current state of the git repository git rm --cached <FILENAME> #remove a file from those that are synchronised
 ```

 ---